billboos/boos-group-website/monsoonextremes/_index.md

 ## **Impacts, Metrics, and Synoptic-Scale Drivers**

-A new multi-institutional effort to improve understanding and prediction of monsoon rainfall will launch in Fall 2018.
+The Monsoon Extremes project is a multi-institutional effort to improve understanding and prediction of monsoon rainfall.
 This effort is a partnership between [William Boos](http://boos.berkeley.edu) at UC Berkeley, [Travis O’Brien](https://eesa.lbl.gov/profiles/travis-a-obrien) at the Lawrence Berkeley National Lab, and [Paul Ullrich](https://climate.ucdavis.edu) at UC Davis.

 ### Project description